narulakeshav/checklist/README.md

 npm install
 ```

-In server.js edit line:
+In config.js change url to your MongoDB url in line:

 ```
-var dbUrl = 'mongodb://localhost/taskbase';
+url: 'mongodb://localhost/taskbase',
 ```

-to your mongodb url.
-Then run:
+Then type:

 ```
 npm start
-npm run server
 ```
+You need MongoDB running to start application.

 *Instruction and documentation in progress*